erothe/work-log/README.md

 # work-log
-Repository to archive and share my daily activity
+Repository to archive and share my daily activity.